 Guatemala Photography Workshop is a journey that creates travelers, not tourists.
 We purposefully engage with the people and culture of each country.
-Learning from the host country enables us to travel responsibly to understand how we can best be good ambassadors and enables us to be compassionate awesome photographers!
-Each trip is designed so that our photography leads us into the paths of those to who we can spread goodwill, kindness and leave something positive behind.
+Learning from the host country enables us to travel responsibly, to be good ambassadors, and to be compassionate, awesome photographers!
+Each trip is designed with our photography leading us into the paths of those to whom we can spread goodwill and kindness, thus leaving something positive behind.

 This international photography workshop is open to all levels of photographers.
-From beginners to more experienced come along for a cultural adventure, humanitarian giving and learn to shoot great photos.
+From beginners to the more experienced, come along for a cultural adventure, humanitarian giving, and guidance in shooting great photos.
 Advanced photographers on this trip will be given opportunities to assist others.
 If you are a beginner photographer you will have two professional experts to help you learn good habits and thinking.
-From setting your camera on manual to composing a good shot we will be there to aid.
+From setting your camera on manual to composing a good shot, we will be there to aid.
 There will be some photography assignments during this photo workshop.
-Learn storytelling through one images or a series of shots.
+Learn storytelling through one image or a series of shots.

-Her photography graces the pages of magazines such as National Geographic, Sports Illustrated, Women of Vision, and she has received a number of prestigious awards.
-Her awards include the Robert F. Kennedy journalism award, and World Press awards.
-We could make a list a page long about her rewards, but one of the most outstanding things about Lynn is her ongoing role in kindness and attitude to make humanity better.
-She has taught for National Geographic workshops, Ohio University and Syracuse University Newhouse Communications.
-She has traveled world-wide working on sensitive photography assignments and is always awake, aware and ready to share her knowledge of making good photos with her workshop friends.
+Her photography graces the pages of magazines such as National Geographic, Sports Illustrated, and Women of Vision.
+She has received a number of prestigious awards including the Robert F. Kennedy Journalism Award and World Press Awards.
+We could fill a page with her rewards, but one of the most outstanding things about Lynn is her ongoing role in kindness and attitude to make humanity better.
+She has taught at National Geographic workshops, Ohio University, and Syracuse University Newhouse Communications.
+She has traveled world wide working on sensitive photography assignments, and she is always awake, aware and ready to share her knowledge of making good photos with workshop friends.
 Lynn will be by your side to help, engage, and have fun.
-You will leave a better photographer and have a positive life changing experience.
+You will leave a better photographer and have a positive, life-changing experience.

-She works through her invisibility, compassion, and outrage.
-A regular in National Geographic, Johnson is known for shooting elusive subjects—language, disease, rape, water—and for asking tough questions.
+Lynn works through her invisibility, compassion, and outrage.
+A regular in National Geographic, Johnson is known for shooting elusive subjects (language, disease, rape, water) and for asking tough questions.
 Her thesis as a Knight Fellow at Ohio University probed hate crimes; at Syracuse University’s Newhouse School of Public Communications she challenges master’s students to push past their own comfort levels.
 Dedicated to exploring the far reaches of the human condition, she spends maybe two months a year at home in Pittsburgh, packing that camera bag over and over.

-Sharon is an acclaimed visual storyteller, and a two-time Emmy winner.
+Sharon is an acclaimed visual storyteller and a two-time Emmy winner.
 She teaches video and storytelling and is renowned for her instructional skills.
 Sharon is an entertaining, informative guest-educator at national media conferences and has instructed a broad base of students.
-She's worked for American armed forces, radio, and television.
-She has a playful, light and compassionate soul that makes her approachable, and loads of fun.
+She has worked for American armed forces, radio, and television.
+She has a playful, light and compassionate soul that makes her approachable and loads of fun.
 Sharon will be teaching on an upcoming trip.